Warriors-Haven-Gaming/WHFramework/README.md

 for OPFOR skill levels, max recruits, vehicle Active Protection Systems, self-reviving, number of objectives, and more.

+## ACE Compatibility

+Certain features like damage reduction and our revive system are disabled when ACE is loaded.
+However, we don't normally test ACE with this gamemode, so you may encounter issues with it.

 # License

 This project is written under the [MIT License].